casperstorm/Bob/README.md

 	brew install tarsnap

+If you have installed Tarsnap through Brew, you might need to do a symbolic link from `/usr/local/bin/tarsnap` to `/usr/bin/tarsnap`

 After that, follow the four steps on their [Getting Started](http://www.tarsnap.com/gettingstarted.html).

 Then you need to install [Tarsnapper](https://github.com/miracle2k/tarsnapper), e.g. with `easy_install`

 	easy_install tarsnapper